Nawabs of Bengal

-The British company eventually rivaled the authority of the Nawabs.
+The British company eventually rivaled the authority of the nawabs.
 In the aftermath of the siege of Calcutta in 1756, in which the Nawab's forces overran the main British base, the East India Company dispatched a fleet led by Robert Clive who defeated the last independent Nawab Siraj-ud-Daulah at the Battle of Plassey in 1757.
-Mir Jafar was installed as the puppet Nawab.
+Mir Jafar was installed as the puppet nawab.
 His successor Mir Qasim attempted in vain to dislodge the British.
-The defeat of Nawab Mir Qasim of Bengal, Nawab Shuja-ud-Daula of Oudh, and Mughal Emperor Shah Alam II at the Battle of Buxar in 1764 paved the way for British expansion across India.
+The defeat of Nawab Mir Qasim of Bengal, Nawab Shuja-ud-Daula of Oudh, and Mughal emperor Shah Alam II at the Battle of Buxar in 1764 paved the way for British expansion across India.
 The South Indian Kingdom of Mysore led by Tipu Sultan overtook the Nawab of Bengal as the subcontinent's wealthiest monarchy; but this was short-lived and ended with the Anglo-Mysore War.
 The British then turned their sights on defeating the Marathas and Sikhs.

 In 1772, Governor-General Warren Hastings shifted administrative and judicial offices from Murshidabad to Calcutta, the capital of the newly formed Bengal Presidency, and the de facto capital of British India.
-The Nawabs had lost all independent authority since 1757.
-In 1858, the British government abolished the symbolic authority of the Nawab court.
-After 1880, the descendants of the Nawabs of Bengal were recognised simply as Nawabs of Murshidabad with the mere status of a peerage.
+The nawabs had lost all independent authority since 1757.
+In 1858, the British government abolished the symbolic authority of the Mughal court.
+After 1880, the descendants of the nawabs of Bengal were recognised simply as nawabs of Murshidabad with the mere status of a peerage.